vadimcn/codelldb/MANUAL.md

 dictionary, will be directed to `provider` callback, which takes a URL parameter and returns content as a string.

+# Alternate LLDB backends*
+*<i>native adapter only</i><br><br>
+CodeLLDB can use alternate LLDB backends instead of the one bundled with this extension.
+For example, when debugging Swift programs, one might want to use a custom LLDB instance that has Swift language extensions built in.
+In order to use this feature, you will need to specify the location of the corresponding liblldb&#46;so/.dylib/.dll dynamic library via the **lldb.library** configuration setting.<br>

 # Rust Language Support

 CodeLLDB supports visualization of most common Rust data types: